 Obviously, this is essential and doesn’t require any explaining!
 However, I want to mention that it is a great place to get creative.
 When writing the day and date on my daily log I practice different lettering techniques, add colour, and experiment with different styles.

 If you’ve been reading my blog for a while, you’ll know I’m a big fan of the brain dump.
 I’ve written about it in more depth here and here.
 I love to use this technique daily to clear my mind, reduce overwhelm, and stay focused on the most important, or pressing tasks.

 Mini Food/Meal Planner

 I keep a larger, more detailed weekly meal plan on my fridge.
 This mini size planner on my daily log is used more for planning snacks and baking.
-I don’t normally plan these ahead of time, instead filling in my mini planner as I check my schedule for the day.
-I use the space to jot down healthy after school snack ideas, to motivate me to stick to a daily goal of baking or preparing something homemade and healthy.
+I don’t normally plan these ahead of time, instead, I fill in my mini planner as I check my schedule for the day.
+I use the space to jot down healthy after-school snack ideas, to motivate me to stick to a daily goal of baking or preparing something homemade and healthy.

 This section of my daily log works just like a regular bullet journal daily log.
 I use a simple bullet to indicate open tasks and put a cross through the bullet when the task has been completed.
 I migrate these tasks as per regular bullet journaling.
 If I have notes or events I usually add these towards the bottom of the To-Do List box.

 My health and wellness is a top priority.
 This section of my daily log serves as a reminder, as well as a way to track my progress.
 It also allows me to ‘check-in’ with myself and reflect on how I’m feeling.